tribixbite/awesome/README.md

 *   [Quozul/PicoLimbo](https://github.com/Quozul/PicoLimbo) - A lightweight Minecraft server written from scratch in Rust supporting Minecraft versions from 1.7.2 up to 1.21.11.
 *   [memvid/memvid](https://github.com/memvid/memvid) - Memory layer for AI Agents.
 Replace complex RAG pipelines with a serverless, single-file memory layer.
 Give your agents instant retrieval and long-term memory.
 *   [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
 It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
-It's what you reach for when you hit the limitations of HTTP, databases, or queues.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are a serverless primitive for stateful workloads.
+Each actor has built-in state, storage, workflows, scheduling, and WebSockets — everything needed to build the next generation of software.
 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.
 *   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The open-source reactive database for app developers
 *   [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Data transformation framework for AI.
 Ultra performant, with incremental processing.  🌟 Star if you like it!